Chart Color Schemes

 Fortitude Valley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, Fortitude Valley's population is estimated at around 11,807 people.
-This reflects an increase of 2,099 people since the 2021 Census, which reported a population of 9,708 people.
-The current resident population estimate of 11,774 by AreaSearch was inferred from the latest ERP data release by the ABS in June 2024 and includes an additional 350 validated new addresses since the Census date.
-This population level equates to a density ratio of 9,013 persons per square kilometer, placing Fortitude Valley in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 21.6% since the 2021 census exceeded both the national average (8.9%) and the state average.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on ABS population updates and AreaSearch validation, the Fortitude Valley statistical area's population was estimated at 11,697 as of Nov 2025.
+This reflected an increase of 1,989 people (20.5%) since the 2021 Census, which reported a population of 9,708 people.
+The change was inferred from AreaSearch's estimated resident population of 11,673 following examination of ABS's latest ERP data release in June 2024 and an additional 350 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 8,929 persons per square kilometer, placing Fortitude Valley among the top 10% of national locations assessed by AreaSearch.
+The area's 20.5% growth since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts and exceptional growth, Fortitude Valley is predicted to grow by 6,512 persons to 2041, reflecting an increase of 54.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+Exceptional growth is predicted for Fortitude Valley over the period to 2041, with an expected increase of 6,492 persons reflecting a total increase of 55.6% over the 17 years.

 Frequently Asked Questions - Population